rohenha/assets-starter/README.md

-# Starter assets for Troa Projects with Atomic Design
+# Troaster for Troa Projects with Atomic Design

 For more informations about [Atomic Design](https://www.usabilis.com/atomic-design/)